-Q What paperwork/documentation should accompany your application?
+What paperwork/documentation should accompany my application?

-If ATRS does not already have certain documents on file, a copy of the member's Social Security card and birth certificate is required.
+If ATRS does not already have certain documents on file, copies of the member's Social Security card, taxpayer identification form, and birth certificate are required.
 Depending upon which option is selected at retirement time (Straight Life Annuity, Option A, B, or C), a copy of the member's marriage license and the spouse's Social Security card and birth certificate may be required.
 Retirement time also provides a good opportunity to review and update beneficiaries, both Residue and Lump Sum Death designations.